What Is Customer Onboarding?

 What is the difference between customer onboarding and implementation?

 Customer onboarding is the full post-sale experience from signing through first value.
 Implementation is the technical subset: configuration, data migration, integrations.
 Onboarding includes implementation plus training, change management, and success planning.
+This is a common area of focus for customer success teams working to improve their approach to Customer Onboarding.

 Who should own customer onboarding?

 It varies by organization.
 Some companies have dedicated onboarding specialists.
 Others assign onboarding to the CSM who will own the account long-term.
 Larger companies may have an implementation team for technical work and a CSM for relationship and training.
+This is a common area of focus for customer success teams working to improve their approach to Customer Onboarding.

 What makes onboarding successful?

 A clean sales-to-CS handoff, realistic timelines, clear milestones with owners, structured training, and a defined first-value milestone.
 Successful onboarding ends when the customer achieves a measurable outcome, not when setup is technically complete.
+This is a common area of focus for customer success teams working to improve their approach to Customer Onboarding.

 Get the Weekly Pulse